clarkipeng/clarkipeng.github.io/_pages/about.md

 CS @ UCLA | Research @ UCLA NLP Group | GenAI @ Scale

 Hello!
-My name is Clark Peng, and I am a first year undergrad CS student at UCLA.
+I'm Clark, and I am a first year undergrad CompSci student at UCLA.

-My research interests include all aspects of AI.
+My research interests include all aspects of AI, but lately I have been interested in reasoning and RL.
 My current work at [UCLA's NLP Group](https://web.cs.ucla.edu/~kwchang/) involves improving physical commonsense in video generation and benchmarking video generation models.
-I am also actively involved many other AI projects on [kaggle](https://www.kaggle.com/werus23), where I've achieved top placements in competitions, and serve as a projects officer specializing in Competitions at ACM AI @ UCLA.
+I am also actively involved in ACM AI @ UCLA, where I am a projects officer specializing in ML Competitions.

-Currently, I am working as a Generative AI Intern at Scale.ai, where I work on RLHF projects aiming to improve state-of-the-art models ability to reason and solve difficult STEM problems.
+Currently, I am working as a Generative AI Intern at Scale AI, where I work on RLHF projects aiming to improve state-of-the-art models ability to reason and solve difficult problems.

-I also enjoy competitive programming and making games!
+I also enjoy making games!

 <!-- ---
 permalink: /